wall paints & paints in

 What shades of red are there?

-In colour symbolism, red is the colour of passion, love, but also of anger: we associate the colour with great feelings, power and wealth.
-It has a tangible influence on people - but that is precisely why the colour red is also extremely exciting in the home
+In colour symbolism, red is considered the colour of passion and love, but also of anger: we associate the colour with intense emotions, power, and wealth.
+It has a noticeable influence on us – which is exactly why red is incredibly exciting in interior design!

-The red colour scheme ranges from Bordeaux and wine red to dark red, cherry red and light red.
-Depending on which living area you want to design and what effect you want to achieve, a warm or cool red is the right choice.
-You can find all colour shades in our shop so that you can start your red project straight away
+The red colour samples range from Bordeaux and wine red, dark red, and cherry red to light red.
+Depending on which room you want to design and the effect you are looking for, a warm or a cool red is the right choice.
+In our shop, you will find many colour shades so that you can get started on your red project right away.

 The nuances of the colour red